Contested Divorce Lawyers in Maryville

 The level of support you need

-As your attorney, my goal is to protect your interests and avoid unnecessary conflict.
+As your attorneys, our goal is to protect your interests and avoid unnecessary conflict.
 However, if the other side takes an aggressive approach, you will need an attorney in your corner that is willing and able to protect your interests in court.

 Contact an experienced Maryville contested divorce attorney

-Before we make the decision to pursue a contested divorce, I thoroughly assess your circumstances to determine if uncontested divorce is an option.
-I help you make an informed decision by clearly presenting the advantages and disadvantages of each type of divorce based on your unique situation.
-If contested divorce is the best choice for you, I have the courtroom experience to advocate effectively for you.
+Before we make the decision to pursue a contested divorce, we thoroughly assess your circumstances to determine if uncontested divorce is an option.
+We help you make an informed decision by clearly presenting the advantages and disadvantages of each type of divorce based on your unique situation.
+If contested divorce is the best choice for you, we have the courtroom experience to advocate effectively for you.
 For more information, or to schedule a consultation with Shepherd and Associates, P.C., call 865-225-9655 or fill out the contact form on this website.